flauwekeul/honeycomb/README.md

 ### Hex

 - [x] Hexes only have axial coordinates (most methods require axial coordinates anyway).
+- [x] Make default origin the center of the hex (currently is top left corner)?
+Can't remember why it's not already the center.
+  - [ ] Maybe add `topLeft()` or `boundingBox()` function?
+  - [ ] Origin should also be able to set with a function that's called with the hex prototype (?) so that width, height or corners can be used to determine origin
+- [ ] Make it possible to use own createHex() functions (this also means hex prototypes aren't set by Honeycomb)?
 - [ ] Different groups of functions:
   1. Functions that **require both** a hex prototype and a hex (e.g. `toPoint()`)
   2. Functions that require a hex prototype and **optionally a hex** (e.g. `corners()` with just a hex prototype returns the relative corners of any hex, `corners()` with both a hex prototype and a hex returns the absolute corners of the hex)